aiegoo/documentation/_wiki/blog/2021-11-10-udemy-djangovue.md

 I remember using Django (cookiecutter or something) with Visual Studio, which was a nice experience.
 Just sharing.

 Happy coding, especially if you are new here like me.
-Let's go.
+Let's divide and conquer.
 {{site.data.alerts.end}}